Solar Panel Bird Proofing

 - Birds’ nests have mites, ticks, fleas and beetles which can find their way into the building.

-- Nesting materials, feathers and droppings can block gutters and drains as well as reducing the effectiveness of solar panels.
+- Nesting materials, feathers and droppings can block gutters and drains.

-- Gulls can be aggressive, particularly in spring and summer when they breed and raise their young.
+- Gulls can be aggressive to people, particularly in spring and summer when they breed and raise their young.

 How to protect solar panels from birds

-- Deter birds from landing on or near solar panels by using Bird Free repellent gel,
+- Deter birds from landing on or near solar panels by using a repellent gel.

-- Prevent birds from pushing underneath solar panels to nest by fitting specially designed mesh around the sides of the panels.
+- Prevent birds from pushing underneath solar panels by fitting mesh using specially designed clips around the sides of the panels or installing Solar-Guard Spikes.

-- Proof anything on the roof which birds can perch on by installing spikes.
+- Proof anything on the roof which birds can perch on by installing anti-perch spikes.

-Bird Free repellent gel is a harmless, unobtrusive and humane method of deterring birds.
-It can be applied to protect rooftop solar panels from birds.
+Bird Free repellent gel is a harmless, unobtrusive and humane method of deterring all types of birds.
 It creates a glow similar to shimmering fire whilst emitting a pungent odour which together cause an aversion response in birds.
+Our technicians place the gel around the rooftop solar panels to protect them from pigeons and gulls.

 Left undisturbed the gel remains completely effective for two years, even in the most exposed and polluted environment, without maintenance.
 The cost will vary depending on the size of the area that needs to be treated.

-Bird spikes can be installed on anything on a roof which birds can use to perch such as chimneys, lights and tv aerials.
+Anti-perch spikes can be installed on anything on a roof which birds can use to perch such as chimneys, lights, guttering and tv aerials..

-PESTUK’s technicians are experienced in using roofing ladders.
+PEST UK’s technicians are experienced in using roofing ladders.
 They have the correct equipment and training to work safely and effectively on most roofs.
 We have technicians who are PASMA certified to build scaffolding if required.
+We have technicians who are trained to drive and operate mobile work platforms (cherry pickers) if required.

 Our technicians have been fully trained to install solar panel mesh, bird spikes and Bird Free repellent gel.

-The pictures below show one of our technicians installing mesh to protect solar panels from birds on a commercial building.
+The pictures below show our technicians installing mesh to protect solar panels from birds on a commercial building.